jacob5412/Parallel-and-Distributed-Computing/README.md

 # Parallel and Distributed Computing

-This repository contains all the data mining assignments for the CSE3024 lab as of Fall'18.
+This repository contains all the parallel and distributed assignments for the CSE4001 lab as of Fall'18.

 ## [Assignment 1](https://github.com/jacobjohn2016/Parallel-and-Distributed-Computing/tree/master/Assignment_1)
 Explicitly Specify the Number of Threads in OpenMP